 Unethical behaviour has a high cost: lack of trust on the part of customers, the public as well as employees.
 Diminishing loyalties yield decreased profits and disengaged employees.
 Based on Professor Richard Bowen’s true life experience and client case studies, this session focuses on the costs of unethical leadership and the steps an organization needs to take to instil guiding principles that become part of the corporate culture.
 It points out the dangers inherent to an absence of ethical culture, and how to prevent this from happening within your own organization.

-During this event, we will discuss insights into ethics and leadership and how they apply specifically to attendees.
-We hope to provoke dialogue, raise and answer questions, and generally make the session as interactive as possible.
+During this event, a discussion was had on into ethics and leadership and how they apply specifically to attendees.

 About the speaker